GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/index.md

 * Automatically keep track of your travellers' locations
 * Insert invoicing data directly into your general ledger without the need to receive individual invoices
 * Use your own analytics platform to mashup your travel data with other data from your business operations
-* Make workflow decisions based on real-time travel information
+* Make workflow decisions based on travel information
 * Deliver your travel information to your third party partners as required.

 Globetrotter Fusion is: